Who we are

 How do we collect personal information?

-As students at the University are automatically enrolled as members of DUSA we obtain information about our members directly from the University as part of the matriculation process.
+As students at the University are automatically enrolled as members of DUSA, we obtain information about our members directly from the University as part of the matriculation process.
 We also obtain information about you when you use our website or social media sites, for example, when you contact us about events and services, purchase tickets, enter competitions, to enquire about commercial services, and if you register to receive our newsletter.
-In addition, like most organisations that handle personal information, there are various ways in which we collect information from the people we deal with.
+In addition, like most organisations that handle personal information, there are various ways in which we collect information from the people we deal with, such as:

 - Email and written correspondence.